Are You Getting the Most Out of Your 401(k)?

 Consider this example: you don’t feel confident in your investment knowledge, so you continue to invest your money in conservative funds that average about 2 percent in returns annually.
 You may feel like you’re playing it safe with this investment method, but think about it – a 2 percent return won’t even keep up with inflation over time, meaning your money is losing value.

-Utilizing professional retirement guidance can save you a lot of stress – and a lot of money – by keeping your 401(k) on firm footing from year to year.
+Utilizing professional retirement guidance can save you a lot of stress – and a lot of money – by keeping your 401(k) on a firm footing from year to year.

 When To Ask For Help